slackapi/bolt-js/docs/_future/custom_functions.md

 // For more information about functions: https://api.slack.com/future/functions const { SlackFunction } = require('@slack/bolt');

-// Get our Function Definition from the manifest! const { SampleFunctionDefinition } = require('../../manifest/functions/sample-function');
+// Get our function Definition from the manifest! const { SampleFunctionDefinition } = require('../../manifest/functions/sample-function');

 // Here is the work we want to do!